owntracks/booklet/docs/features/location.md

 The app doesn't monitor location changes in _manual_ mode while in background.
 The user has to publish the current location explicitly via the UI.
 You use this if you want to (temporarily) avoid friends seeing where you are.
-Note that Beacon events are still published automatically whilst in _Manual_ mode.
+Note that Region events triggered by entering or leaving Geo Fence or Beacon regions are still published automatically whilst in _Manual_ mode.

+#### _Quiet_ mode

+Same as _Manual_ mode except that even

 #### _Region_ monitoring